lliwi/Broker-Assitant/QUICKSTART.md

 ## Prerequisites

 - Docker and Docker Compose installed
-- API keys for AI and financial data services
+- API keys for AI and financial data services (see detailed list below)

 ## Installation Steps